iskatrina/Capstone_project_stock_price_forecasting/README.md

 * random_state — generated random numbers for the random forest.

-For ARIMA/SARIMA model to hyperfine parameters was used pmdarima.auto_arima()
+For ARIMA/SARIMA model to hypertune parameters was used pmdarima.auto_arima()

 ##  Results